Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       This proposed layout simply shifted elements around, meaning it carried a low development cost.

-      Other changes that supported this;
+      * Products were moved to the top of the homepage, with 606 taking pride of place as Vitsoe's most important product.

+      * Vitsoe Voice was moved to the end and the large featured article was removed entirely.

       * 'Products' was changed to 'Online shop'.

-      * Links were changed from 'read more' to 'Buy online' or 'Configure and buy'
+      * Links were changed from 'read more' to 'Buy online' or 'Configure and buy'.

       * Links for products were pointed at purchase pages, rather than introduction pages.

+      * Social media links were added for instagram and pinterest, as I found these were popular among converters.

       #### Working with marketing